MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2019-05-24-restricting-user-input-on-a-number-type-input-box-in-react.md

 excerpt: >
   React displays unexpected (buggy?) behavior when you try to manually impose user-input restrictions on input boxes with the <code>type="number"</code> attribute.
 In this post I demonstrate the problem and provide a fix.
 ---
-Unexpected behavior (a bug?) in React occurs when trying to manually impose user-input restrictions on input boxes with the `type="number"` attribute.
-The code in question looks like this (I’m using a [Babel plugin](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties) that allows for class properties):
+Unexpected behavior in React occurs when trying to manually impose user-input restrictions on input boxes with the `type="number"` attribute (a bug? [wouldn’t be React’s first](https://github.com/facebook/react/pull/7359#event-1017024857) for this attribute).
+The code in question looks like this:

 ```javascript
 export class BadInput extends Component {